Pink Tagliatelle with Ricotta Cream

 Pink tagliatelle and ricotta cream

-• Place the red beetroot, cut into pieces, eggs, and olive oil in the blender.
-Blend until smooth.
+• Put the beetroot cut into pieces, eggs, and olive oil in the blender cup and blend until smooth.

-Make a well with the two types of flour, wear gloves to avoid staining your hands pink with the beetroot, make a hole in the middle and gradually pour in the blended mixture.
+Make a well with the 2 flours, wear gloves to avoid staining your hands pink, make a hole in the middle and pour in the blended mixture little by little.

 red beetroot

-• Using a fork, mix starting from the center outwards until you reach the edges.
+• With the help of a fork, mix from the center outwards to the edges.

-When the mixture has completely absorbed the liquid, continue with both hands.
+When the dough has completely absorbed the liquid, continue with both hands.

-• If using a stand mixer or pasta machine, place all ingredients together and mix according to your appliance’s instructions.
+• If kneading with a stand mixer or pasta machine, put all the ingredients together and knead according to your appliance’s instructions.

 Once you have a smooth and homogeneous dough, wrap it in plastic wrap.
 Let it rest at room temperature for 15 minutes.